fares-hm/articles/README.md

 php artisan migrate:fresh --seed // to add the dummy data

-OR import the database from database
+OR import the database file mediumDB in database folder

 4- run php artisan storage:link